-Is there no limit on the length of fish you can catch in Thailand?
+Is there no limit on the length and number of fish you can catch in Thailand?

 No limit?
 Or, no enforcement of those limits?
 Either way, there appears to be absolutely no qualms among fisherman – they’ll catch and eat or sell anything they possibly can.

 Hence the reason the fishing from shore sucks in this country.
 Let’s not even get into gill nets laid across vast areas of grassy breeding grounds.
 Nobody seems to care, and there is absolutely nothing in shore worth throwing a line out at.